choyiny/cscd01.com/src/content/coursework/open-source-project.md

 ---
 title: Open Source Project - Contributing to langchain
 description: In this assignment, you will be contributing to an open source project called langchain, a library that interfaces with Large Language Models (LLMs) such as GPT-4.
-releaseDate: 2023-09-17
+releaseDate: 2024-09-16
-dueDate: 2023-11-30
+dueDate: 2024-11-28T16:59:59-04:00
 ---

 ## Introduction

-In recent months, the popularity of ChatGPT has surged and the hype of AI taking over the world has begun (again).
-ChatGPT, as well as its “smarter” counterpart GPT-4, is known as a “large language model” (LLM).
+In the past few years, the popularity of ChatGPT has surged and the hype of AI taking over the world has begun (again).
+One of the most used AI tools ChatGPT is powered by what we call a “large language model” (LLM).
 Essentially, it’s trained on a massive amount of data, and at the end of that, it exposes a function, takes 1 string parameter as input (The Prompt), and returns a string as output, which represents the most probable “next characters” of the input.

 Simply put, you can think of the LLM exposing 1 function like this: